standard-for-public-code/standard-for-public-code/criteria/advertise-maturity.md

 * A codebase MUST be versioned
 * A codebase that is ready to use MUST only depend on other codebases that are also ready to use
-* A codebase that is not yet ready to be used MUST have one of these labels:
+* A codebase that is not yet ready to use MUST have one of these labels:
-    * prototype - to test the look and feel as well as to prove the concept of the technical possibilities internally
+    * prototype - to test the look and feel, and to internally prove the concept of the technical possibilities
     * alpha - to do guided tests with a limited set of users
     * beta - to open up testing to a larger section of the general public, for example to test if the codebase works at scale
     * pre-release version - code that is ready to be released but hasn't received formal approval yet
 * A codebase SHOULD contain a log of changes from version to version

 ## Why this is important

-Clearly signalling the maturity of a codebase helps others to decide whether to reuse the project, invest or contribute to it.
+Clearly signalling a codebase's maturity helps others to decide whether to reuse, invest in or contribute to the project.

 ## What this does not do